For EmployersApr 22, 20266 min read

 Frequently Asked Questions

-How much does it cost to hire a senior remote software developer in the Philippines compared to other countries?
+How much does it cost to hire a senior remote software developer in the Philippines compared to hiring one in the United States?

-What's the best way to vet a remote developer in the Philippines to make sure they can actually communicate well in English?
+What's the best way to evaluate a remote developer from the Philippines before making a hiring decision?

 About